matescb/jidelnicek_2.0/Documentation/jidelnicek_Technical Architecture.md

 ## 8. Deployment Architecture

-> **Note**: The modular monolith architecture significantly simplifies deployment compared to microservices.
-See [[jidelnicek_Modular_Monolith_Architecture]] for module extraction strategies when scaling becomes necessary.
+> **Note**: The simple monolith architecture is optimized for a 100-user application with straightforward deployment and maintenance.

 ### MVP Deployment Architecture